cheat-engine/cheat-engine/Cheat Engine/release/readme.txt

-  Addresslist value sort now sorts values by alphabet if the record is a string type The dropdown list of multiple entries can now be changed at the same time Standalone register window now shows flags values as well
+  Addresslist value sort now sorts values by alphabet if the record is a string type The dropdown list of multiple entries can now be changed at the same time Standalone register window now shows flags values as well Value Between scans now autoswap the order if the first value is bigger than the 2nd

 Fixes: